Prashna Upanishad: Ethics before education in ancient schools

-This preface is significant, states Johnston, as it reflects the Vedic era belief that a student's nature and mind must first show a commitment, aspiration and moral purity before knowledge is shared.
+This preface is significant, states Johnston, as it reflects the Vedic era belief that a student's nature and mind must first show a commitment, aspiration, and moral purity before knowledge is shared.
 Secondly, the method of first question by the student and then answer is significant, according to Johnston, as it reflects an interactive style where the student has worked out the question for himself before he is provided an answer, in contrast to a lecture style where the teacher provides the questions and answers regardless of whether the student understands either.
 The three ethical precepts emphasized in this verse of Prashna Upanishad are Tapas (austerity, perseverance, fervour), Brahmacharya (chastity, self-discipline) and Sraddha (faith, purity, calmness of mind).

 The second interesting part of the answer is the implicit admission by the teacher with "if we know", that he may not know the answer, and thus acknowledging a sense of skepticism and humility into the process of learning.

 How did life begin? - First Prashna

 A year later, sage Pippalada is asked the first question, "whence are living beings created?"
-Verse 1.4 of Prashna Upanishad states the sage's answer, that Prajapati did Tapas (heat, meditative penance, austerity) and created two principles: Rayi (matter, feminine) and Prana (spirit, masculine), thinking that "these together will couple to produce for me creatures in many ways".
-The sun is the spirit, matter is the moon, asserts Prashna Upanishad.
-Sun ascends the highest, alone in splendor, warms us, is the spirit of all creatures.
-He is Aditya, illuminates everything, states the first Prashna, and has two paths - the northern and the southern.
+In verse 1.4 of Prashna Upanishad, the sage's answer is stated: Prajapati performed Tapas (heat, meditative penance, austerity) and created two principles, Rayi (matter, feminine), and Prana (spirit, masculine), thinking that "these together will couple to produce for me creatures in many ways".
+The sun is the spirit, matter is the moon.
+The sun ascends to the highest, alone in splendor, warming us and serving as the spirit of all creatures.
+He is Aditya, illuminates everything, as stated in the first Prashna, and has two paths - the northern and the southern.
 Those who desire offspring follow the guidance of sun's southern path, while those who seek the Self take the northern path, one of knowledge, brahmacharya, tapas and sraddha.

-The first chapter of Prashna Upanishad includes a number of symbolic mythological assertions.
-For example, it states that sun is ultimately the giver of rain and races in sky in the "chariot with seven wheels and six spokes".
-This symbolism is also found in more ancient Vedic literature, and the seven wheels are: half years, seasons, months, half months, days, nights and muhurtas (मुहूर्त, a Vedic era division of time equaling 48 minutes and one muhurta was asserted to be 1/30 of a day).
+The first chapter includes several symbolic mythological assertions.
+For example, it states that the sun is ultimately the giver of rain and races in sky in the "chariot with seven wheels and six spokes".
+This symbolism is also found in more ancient Vedic literature, and the seven wheels represents half years, seasons, months, half months, days, nights, and muhurtas (मुहूर्त, a Vedic era division of time equaling 48 minutes and one muhurta was asserted to be 1/30 of a day).
 The six spoke symbolism refers to the Vedic practice of describing sun as having six seasons, in contrast to five seasons for earth.

 The first section ends with verses 1.15 and 1.16 asserting that ethical living is necessary to realize the Atman-Brahman: Satya (truthfulness), Brahmacharya (chastity, celibacy if unmarried, fidelity if married), Tapas (austerity, meditation, perseverance), no Anrta (अनृत, falsehood, lying, deception, cheating) no Jihma (जिह्म, moral crookedness, ethical obliqueness with an intent to not do the right thing), and no Maya (माया, dissimulation, delusion, guile).